apify/apify-shared-python/CONTRIBUTING.md

 ## Environment

-For local development, it is required to have Python 3.8 installed.
+For local development, it is required to have Python 3.8 (or a later version) installed.

 It is recommended to set up a virtual environment while developing this package to isolate your development environment, however, due to the many varied ways Python can be installed and virtual environments can be set up,